-Classes are offered at its Windhoek studio.
-It boasts the best salsa instructor in the city, Samantha Muller, the resident salsera.
-She has many years behind her as a dancer and as an instructor.
-With her considerable experience she has created a comprehensive salsa curriculum that will teach everyone the three things it takes to be a good social salsa dancer: rhythm, style, and fun.
+Classes are offered at our Windhoek located at 27 Trift Street.
+With our considerable experience we have created a comprehensive salsa curriculum that will teach everyone the three things it takes to be a good social salsa dancer: rhythm, style, and fun.

 Upon signing up for classes, you will be allocated to a group.
 Salsa Windhoek has two groups available at the moment: beginners and advanced beginners.
 Each group follows a particular curriculum that allows them to progress to the next level of salsa dancing.

 Salsa Windhoek’s goal is very simple: to get you dancing.
 That means by the end of each month you will be able to hold your own at any of our social events.